rollmug/directus-endpoint-email/README.md

 npm run build
 ```

-Copy the folders from the newly generated `dist` directory into your Directus extensions folder.
+The folders from the newly generated `dist` directory need to go into your Directus extensions folder.
 In a  Docker container, you can do this simply by adding it to the volume definitions in your `docker-compose.yml` file:

 ```yaml
 volumes: